Joe Cavanagh: Playing career

 Following his post-graduate year he began playing at Harvard University.
 In his first season, he helped Harvard win the Beanpot tournament earning MVP honors.
 By the end of the season, he compiled a team leading 24 goals and 62 points.
 He earned multiple post season honors for his play including: first team All-American, first team All-East, first team All-Ivy, first team All-New England, Eastern Collegiate Athletic Conference (ECAC) Hockey Rookie of the Year and the Walter Brown Award (given to best American-born player).
 The following season after he tied a teammate as the team's leading scorer, he was again named first team All-American, All-East, All-Ivy and All-New England.
 In addition he was also awarded the John Tudor Memorial Cup Award as Harvard's most valuable player.
-In his senor year Cavanagh registered 72 points and led the team in scoring for the third consecutive year.
+In his senior year Cavanagh registered 72 points and led the team in scoring for the third consecutive year.
 He duplicated the awards he earned during his junior year and added the Bingham Award as the top male athlete at Harvard and the Walter Brown Award as the top U.S.-born player in New England.
 He finished his career at Harvard as the team's all-time leader in assists (127), second all-time in points (187) and third all-time in goals (60).
 His assist total now ranks third all-time.
 While he remains fifth in points, he has fallen to fourteenth in goals.
 He is the Beanpot tournament's all-time leading scorer.
 He was named to the ECAC's All Decade first team.

 Following his collegiate career, Cavanagh played one season with the Braintree Hawks in the New England Hockey League (NEnHL) scoring 13 goals and registering 39 points.
 In 1971 he took a deferment from law school in an attempt to make the 1972 Olympic hockey team and was invited to Boston Bruins training camp.
-Cavanagh broke his wrist during a practice with the Olympic team and decided to not to pursue a career in hockey.
+Cavanagh broke his wrist during a practice with the Olympic team and decided not to pursue a career in hockey.
 In 1994 he was elected to the United States Hockey Hall of Fame.
 Sixteen years later he was announced as one of the top 50 players in ECAC history.